 - Secure hash function

 - Symmetric crypto (block or stream)

 - MAC and HMAC

-- Asymmetric crypto (key exchange, signatures)

 ABSTRACT

 Quite often on the Internet, cryptography is used to protect private, personal communications.
 However, most commonly, systems such as PGP are used, which use long-lived encryption keys (subject to compromise) for confidentiality, and digital signatures (which provide strong, and in some jurisdictions, legal, proof of authorship) for authenticity.